WebDevStudios/WDS-Allow-REST-API/README.md

 Also gives the option to provide REST API access through a simple header auth key/value pair.

+This plugin only allows access to the read-only portion of the REST API.
+[OAuth1](https://github.com/WP-API/OAuth1) is the recommended authentication method for accessing the write-level API functionality.

 ## Installation ##

 ### Manual Installation ###